colinlease/AgentShell/docs/using_agentshell.md

 In the current runtime:

-- triage decides whether planning should be skipped, light, or deep
+- a triage agent decides whether planning should be skipped, light, or deep
 - light planning adds a plan before execution
 - deep planning adds both planning and critique before execution
 - critique is not a separate toggle